Article takeaways

-Storage unit insurance is one way to protect yourself from loss of inventory if something happens to your valuable items while they’re in storage.
+That’s where storage unit insurance coverage and self-storage unit storage insurance plans come in.
 You may not be able to recover your items, but at least you will be compensated for your loss.

-Here’s what you need to know about storage unit insurance, storage facility insurance requirements, and the difference between protection and insurance plans.
+Here’s what you need to know about self storage insurance rates, storage insurance plans, storage rental insurance, insurance policies, and the difference between protection plans and tenant insurance.

 What is storage unit insurance coverage?

-Storage unit insurance for property stored outside your home will help you recoup any losses incurred and provide peace of mind that there will be no expensive out-of-pocket replacements if anything goes wrong.
+Storage rental insurance and self-storage unit insurance policies for property stored outside your home will help you recoup any losses incurred and provide peace of mind that there will be no expensive out-of-pocket replacements if anything goes wrong.

-Some self-storage facilities offer in-house storage facility insurance coverage.
+Some self-storage facilities and storage companies offer in-house storage insurance plans and storage rental insurance coverage.

-Other facilities require insurance for storage facility access, so you need to acquire a property insurance policy elsewhere.
+Other facilities require insurance policies for self-storage unit access, so you need to acquire a property and casualty insurance policy or renters insurance coverage elsewhere.

-In the latter case, our personal property coverage limit must include enough coverage for items stored in your unit.
+In the latter case, your renters insurance or homeowners insurance personal property coverage limit must include enough coverage for items stored in your self-storage unit.

-For example, if you store expensive items like jewelry and high-value items like artwork, and the contents of your unit are worth $300,000, you’ll need a personal property insurance limit of at least $300,000.
+For example, if you store expensive items like jewelry and high-value items like artwork in your self-storage unit, and the contents are worth $300,000, your property and casualty insurance or storage rental insurance policy limit must be at least $300,000.
 In this scenario, you’ll probably want 24/7 security coverage.

-But if you’re using your storage to store $10,000 worth of dirtbikes and camping gear, then your personal property limit only needs to be 10 grand.
+But if you’re using your self-storage unit for vehicle storage like dirtbikes, ATVs, or camping gear, then your renters insurance or storage rental insurance personal property limit only needs to cover the value of those items.

 What does self-storage insurance cover?

-Storage unit insurance covers everything from physical damage, be it weather-related damage or vermin damage coverage, to theft.
+Storage insurance plans and insurance policies cover everything from physical damage, natural disasters, water damage, weather-related damage, or vermin damage coverage, to theft.

 Most policies offer coverage for damage caused by: